jonleed/DeckDetective/README.md

     - `main.js`: Entry point for the Vue.js application.
   - `package.json`: Node.js dependencies.
 - **Card_Imgs/**: Contains the training images for card ranks and suits used for card recognition.
+- **images/**: Directory to store screenshots and GIFs for the README.
 - **README.md**: Project documentation.
 - **LICENSE**: License information.